 Ms. Earley reported that on May 24, 2021, the American Academy of Physician Assistants (AAPA) House of Delegates passed a resolution affirming "Physician Associate" as the official title for the Physician Assistant (PA) profession, by a majority vote of 198 to 68.
-Discussions have begun to implement that policy, however, it is inappropriate for PAs to refer to themselves as Physician Associates at this time, until legislative and regulatory changes are made to incorporate the new title.
+Discussions have begun to implement that policy, however, it is inappropriate for PAs to refer to themselves as Physician Associates until legislative and regulatory changes are made to incorporate the new title.
 Additionally, the American Medical Association (AMA) and the American Osteopathic Association (AOA) have weighed in on their concerns.
-The AAPA legislative CEO, Lisa Gables, has also responded to their concerns and stressed the organization's commitment to collaboration to patient centered practice and also explain that this new title, will help patients better understand the training and expertise of PAs.
+The AAPA legislative CEO.
+Lisa Gables, has also responded to those concerns and stressed the organization's commitment to collaboration and patient centered practice.
+Ms. Gables also explained that this new title will help patients better understand the training and expertise of PAs.
 Removing the word "assistant" from the title will help clear up a common misconception that PAs simply assist physicians, when in fact, they diagnose, treat and care for patients.
-Originally back in the 1970's the AAPA was incorporated as the American Association of Physician's Assistants.
-In June 1971, this name was then changed to the American Academy of Physicians Associates, and in February 1972, the American Academy of Physician's Assistants was incorporated.
+Originally the AAPA was incorporated as the American Association of Physician's Assistants.
+In June 1971, this name was then changed to the American Academy of Physicians Associates, and in February

+1972, the American Academy of Physician's Assistants was incorporated.
 The apostrophe was eventually dropped leaving the organization with the current title that the AAPA holds today.

-In the 1970's, Yale's PA Program was incorporated as physician associates and currently they still hold the name "Yale Physician Associate Program."
-Some programs in the physician assistant community are going back to their roots and it can be seen how this has played out through the history, Moving back to the physician associate title is not new, but where the ramifications come in 2021 is understandable.
+In the 1970's, Yale's PA Program was incorporated using the title "physician associate" and currently they still hold the name "Yale Physician Associate Program."
+Some programs in the physician assistant community are going back to their roots and it can be seen how this has played out through the history, moving back to the physician associate title is not new, but where the ramifications come in 2021 is understandable.

-In response to Dr. Hawkins' question of would there be any fiscal implications related to the change of the title, Ms. Earley responded that she would anticipate that the name change would come with ease, however she would be remiss if she did not expect that there would be some monetary costs.
+In response to Dr. Hawkins' question as to whether there would be any fiscal implications related to the change of the title, Ms. Earley responded that she would anticipate that the name change would come with ease, however she would be remiss if she did not expect that there would be some monetary costs.
 This would be attributed to changing logos and such.
 Ms. Khan stated that the Board would need to do a fiscal analysis on what the cost might be and what changes would need to be implemented.